Congressional Black Caucus celebrates Black History Month

 Black History Month was established by Carter G. Woodson in 1926 as Negro History Week.

-Woodson’s organization, the Association for the Study of Negro Life and History, chose the second week in February because it was the week of both Frederick Douglass and Abraham Lincoln’s birthdays.
+Woodson’s organization, the Association for the Study of Negro Life and History, chose the second week in February because it was the week of both Frederick Douglass’s and Abraham Lincoln’s birthdays.

-In 1976, President Gerald Ford extended the week into the full month as a way to “seize the opportunity to honor the too-often neglected accomplishments of Black Americans in every area of endeavor throughout our history.”
+In 1976, President Ford extended the week into a full month as a way to “seize the opportunity to honor the too-often neglected accomplishments of Black Americans in every area of endeavor throughout our history.”

 “This Black History Month, I’m reflecting on the achievements and contributions of Black Americans that have moved our country forward,” tweeted Rep. Robin Kelly (D-Ill.).
 “I’m proud to be a part of this history, and I am thankful to stand on the shoulders of those who fought for equality and justice.”